Solve each rational inequality. Give the solution set in interval notation. 7/(x+2)≥1/(x+2)

 Nonlinear Inequalities

-To solve rational inequalities, rewrite both sides with a common denominator to combine terms into a single rational expression.
-Then analyze the sign of the numerator and denominator separately to determine where the inequality holds.
+To solve rational inequalities, it is often necessary to rewrite both sides with a common denominator.
+This allows combining terms into a single rational expression, making it easier to analyze the inequality by examining the sign of the numerator and denominator.

 Recommended video: